Skip to main content

 Henri Veesaar was never a lock for the first round of the NBA Draft, yet fairly early in the process, he made it clear that he wasn’t coming back to North Carolina.
 That decision proved costly, at least financially, when Veesaar slid out of Round 1.

-Now, as the former UNC and Arizona center waits to hear his name called on Night 2 of the 2026 NBA Draft, he doesn’t simply have to mull over the loss of a lucrative one-year deal to stay in college, but with the NCAA approving five-in-five legislation on Tuesday that would have given him an additional year of eligibility, he has two years of potential lost paychecks to think about.
+Now, as the former UNC and Arizona center waits to hear his name called on Night 2 of the 2026 NBA Draft, he has to mull over the loss of a lucrative one-year deal to stay in college and face the uncertainty of negotiations as a second-round pick in the NBA.

-Henri Veesaar may have left a two-year payday on the table by leaving UNC
+Henri Veesaar left a major payday on the table by leaving UNC

 CBS’s Matt Norlander reported that North Carolina and new head coach Michael Malone would have paid about $4.5 million to get Veesaar back in Chapel Hill for the 2026-27 season.
 That’s a big number to leave on the table for the uncertainty of the draft, even if Veesaar, who is engaged to be married, was rumored to simply be ready to move on from college and begin a professional career.